 Medical Surveillance Requirements

-Any worker required to use a respirator under the silica standard for 30 or more days per year must be offered medical exams at no cost.
-Any partial day of respirator use counts as one full day toward the 30-day annual threshold.
+Any worker who wears a respirator under the silica standard for 30 or more days per year must be offered medical exams at no cost.
+Even a few minutes of respirator use in a shift counts as a full day toward that threshold.

 Initial exam: Offered within 30 days of qualifying assignment